 Previously, a selection of the following options has been offered:

 - Employability and Career Development Learning

 - Management of Higher Education Career and Employability Services

 - Research in Professional Practice (core for MA)

 - Work Experience in Higher Education

 The course involves both independent study, tutorials and group teaching.
 Its flexible nature means that you can plot an individual track through the course and use the virtual and physical learning environments to make contact with others.
-Everyone will start with the core modules: Career Development Theories and the next available Challenges of Careers Work in Higher Education module.
-These modules run twice a year (see dates and further details in AGCAS events calendar).
+You will start with the core modules, firstly, Career Development Theories and then Challenges of Careers Work in Higher Education.
+These modules run twice a year.

 Modules are assessed through a combination of assignments (5,000 word projects) and case studies.

 Minimum requirements 2:ii in any discipline.
 If you have alternative qualifications and relevant experience, you are welcome to discuss these with the course team.
-You must be working in a higher education careers context and able to produce written work of a good standard
+You must be working in a higher education career and employability development context and able to produce written work of a good standard.

 English language requirements Band A